leiyangleon/FSH/README.md

 ## Notes:

 ***1. The Python 3 scripts are ready to use.
 Please use the folder "scripts_Py3" instead of the one using Python 2 ("scripts").
-This Python 3 version of the scripts can be run the same as the Python 2 version (replacing "python" in all the following commands with "python3"), or can be run in Google Colaboratory (with unix operating system) using [Exercise_1_FSH on the SERVIR Global GitHub](https://github.com/SERVIR/ForestStandHeight).***
+This Python 3 version of the scripts can be run the same as the Python 2 version (replacing "python" in all the following commands with "python3"), or can run in Google Colaboratory (with unix operating system) using [Exercise_1_FSH on the SERVIR Global GitHub](https://github.com/SERVIR/ForestStandHeight).***

 ***2. Preprocessing scripts (in the folder "ISCE_processing_scripts") have been added for using ISCE's insarApp (ISCE v2.0, v2.1 and v2.2) and stripmapApp (ISCE v2.2, v2.3) with only 1-command line for actual data processing after appropriate setup.
 All the [historial ISCE versions](https://winsar.unavco.org/software/isce) and the [current ISCE version](https://github.com/isce-framework/isce2) can be used to process ALOS-1 and ALOS-2 stripmap InSAR data.***